 identity crisis –noun

-I am the company and it is in adulthood.
+I am the company and this is adulthood.

-Now the phrase “psychological distress” sounds so intimidating to me.
+The phrase “psychological distress” sounds so intimidating to me.
 My immediate response is “Oh Melanie, you are so dramatic!”
-So depending on the level of intensity you receive the term “identity crisis” you may think the same thing.
+So, depending on the level of intensity you receive the term “identity crisis,” you may think the same thing.

 I’m no longer pursuing leadership in direct sales.
-I will admit, every now and then, it does cross my mind.
+I admit that every now and then it does cross my mind.
 Part of me is still over there.
-I choose everyday that I am whole and complete the way that I am; yes, the way God created me.
-So part of knowing that is acknowledging that part of me is still over there.
+Everyday I pause and remind myself that I am whole and complete the way that I am.
+The way God created me.
 And then, I keep looking in my current direction.
-See, I have found that my talents are within ME, not a plan.
-A lot of my talents were developed in my direct sales career.
-(There is good news!)
-So today, my crisis is averted.